 Houston landscape architect Charles Tapley designed this inspirational site in the late 1970s to feature a bayou tributary, riparian plantings, granite steps and seating areas.
 Recent improvements include a wetland, native Texas prairie and a footbridge.
 Besides being a place to picnic and to view the downtown skyline, Tapley and other nearby tributaries have become wonderful outdoor learning centers.

-Texas artist Jesús Bautista Moroles’ Police Memorial commemorates more than 80 policeman whose lives were lost in the line of duty.
+Texas artist Jesús Bautista Moroles’ Police Officer Memorial commemorates the 112 Houston Police Department officers whose lives were lost in the line of duty.
 Shaped like a pyramid, the sculpture symbolizes a royal tomb.
-The Police Memorial and surrounding grounds are guarded 24 hours a day.
+The Police Officer Memorial and surrounding grounds are guarded 24 hours a day.
 Each year, this is the site of an annual procession and wreath-laying ceremony.

 One of Buffalo Bayou Park’s most active destinations will be the Johnny Steele Dog Park, a two-acre site located near Allen Parkway and Montrose Boulevard.
 Features include large and small dog ponds, shade structures, water play features, a dog washing station, benches and drinking fountains (complete with spigots for dogs).